 So it was no surprise that it went through where I lived for a year and because I know the area, I thought instantly of the very sacred church of San Lorenzo in this little hamlet of a few spaced out houses and I know that church is a key.

-So that got me thinking about a very sacred hidden church in PORTOVENERE up the steps, just away from St Pietro on the rocks, called San Lorenzo.
-On a hunch, I then discovered the cathedral in GENOA is called San Lorenzo, as is the church in ALBA.
+So that got me thinking about a very sacred hidden church in PORTOVENERE up the steps, just away from St Pietro on the rocks, called San Lorenzo. (see below for more on Portovenere) On a hunch, I then discovered the cathedral in GENOA is called San Lorenzo, as is the church in ALBA.
 Then found that the main church in AREZZO is called San Lorenzo.

 This is not always the case.
 In Assisi it is of course named after St Francis, and in Lucca it is San Michel in Foro, whilst Luca cathedral St Martin of Tours houses the carved face of Yeshua said to be carved by Nicodemus himself.